In this section

 Milwaukee, Wisconsin 53226

-The three residency training sites are some of the busiest specialty clinics at Children's, providing 25,500 patient visits per year.
+Children’s Dental Center serves the needs of nearly 14,500 unique patients, including more than 34,000 patient visits/year and is one of the busiest specialty clinics at Children’s Wisconsin.
 Every patient gives residents an opportunity to learn pediatric dentistry in a hands-on environment.

-The Children's Dental Center-Downtown is located in the immediate central city of Milwaukee and the Children's Dental Center (Metcalfe Park) at the Next Door Foundation serves the north side of Milwaukee.
+The Children’s Dental Center-Forest Home serves the area with the greatest population density of children in the state, located on the south side of Milwaukee and the Children’s Dental Center-Metcalfe Park at the Next Door Foundation serves the north side of Milwaukee.
 The Metcalfe Park clinic is associated with a primary care medical clinic serving the children living in the surrounding areas.
 Most of these children and families come from lower socioeconomic backgrounds.
-The program emphasizes resident community involvement and endeavors to promote the resident's understanding of poverty and the barriers families encounter in their daily lives.
+The program emphasizes resident community involvement and endeavors to promote the resident’s understanding of poverty and the barriers families encounter in their daily lives.